good composition in art attracts the viewers

 For example, a tree trunk close to and parallel with the side of the canvas would not be a good composition in art.

 In this painting, the lighthouse is well away from the side of the canvas.
-It tilts slightly to the center of the painting to keep it from being parallel with the edge.
-The top of the lighthouse is subdued to keep the viewer's eye in the painting.
+It tilts slightly toward the center of the painting to keep it from being parallel with the edge of the canvas.

 Lines going directly out the painting will lead the viewer's eye right out of the painting.